-The GraFit CD-ROM includes this user manual saved in Adobe Portable Document Format (PDF).
-If you wish to read this file, it is necessary to have the Adobe Acrobat Reader (version 3 or later) installed.
+The GraFit installation includes this user manual saved in Adobe Portable Document Format (PDF).
+If you wish to read this file, it is necessary to have the Adobe Acrobat Reader (version 5 or later) installed.
 If you do not already have this software installed, you can choose to do so by selecting Install Acrobat Reader.
+Installation of Acrobat Reader requires your computer to be connected to Internet.